 Brand New Website Which Visually Documents the Lives of Jack & Helen Frye

-My purpose in creation of this website is to not repeat narrative found in my novel ‘the Jack and Helen Frye Story’ but rather provide readers with images and text to complement the book.
+My purpose in creation of this website is to not repeat narrative found in my novel ‘the Jack and Helen Frye Story’ but rather provide readers with images and text to complement the book

-To purchase my Biography-Novel-Love Story please click: Jack & Helen Frye Story – the Camelot Years of TWA which is available on Amazon in Softcover or Kindle.
+To purchase my Biography-Novel-Love Story please click: Jack & Helen Frye Story – the Camelot Years of TWA which is available on Amazon in Softcover or Kindle

-Reporters capture the stunningly beautiful Helen Varner and Neil Vanderbilt on world-wide tour prior to their marriage.
-(1934)
+Reporters capture the stunningly beautiful Helen Varner and Neil Vanderbilt on world-wide tour prior to their marriage (1934)

-Transcribed (Dear Mrs. Varner- This is the fifth day of rain.
+Transcribed “Dear Mrs. Varner- This is the fifth day of rain.
 We came to Switzerland to get away from the heat of Paris which Helen couldn’t stand any more & this was the result!
 Helen is now sick of rain & wants to get back to France again!
 We have zigzagged all over Europe to please her!
 Next we shall try Austria!
 Helen thinks Holland might be better or North Africa!
 They are only 1,000 miles apart!
-We are having fun though – Much Love Neil)
+We are having fun though – Much Love Neil”

-Helen Varner captured before of after Vanderbilt marriage.
-(1934-1935)
+Helen Varner captured on European tour with Vanderbilt (1934-1935)

-The Vanderbilts at Roney Plaza Hotel, Coral Gables, Florida.
-(1935)
+The Vanderbilts at Roney Plaza Hotel, Coral Gables, Florida (1935)

 Brand New Website Which Visually Documents the Lives of Jack & Helen Frye